maskegger/guide/index.md

 The analysis folder contains three subfolders. **scripts/** includes all scripts and libraries (add-on packages) required to run the analysis. **data/** includes raw and processed data. **data/raw/** is read-only.
 Scripts write files only to **data/proc/** or **results/**.

 **results/** contains all final output, including tables and figures.
 These can be linked to a LaTeX document on Overleaf or stored in an adjacent folder.
-For example, the example [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject) has the following folder structure:
+For example, [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject) has the following folder structure:

 ```text
 .